Explore the Latest Business Insights

 For Salesforce and SharePoint integration, it is essential to have a working understanding of both platforms.

-But wait, before diving straight into the Salesforce Sharepoint integration steps, knowing the checklist is vital for successful integration.
+Before diving straight into the Salesforce Sharepoint integration steps, knowing the checklist is vital for successful integration.

 Here are some key pointers that a business should consider before going for Salesforce integration with Sharepoint.